BertrandCaron/jhove/PDF-hul-Messages-2.md

 ### Details
 The trailer has no document catalogue entry ("Root") or a trailer was not found.
 The Catalog of the document contains all the references to other objects for example contents, outline, named destinations.
 JHOVE's approach to the document catalog is a little scattergun.
 Specifically here the reference to the document catalog is null.
-As one of the example shows this error can be reached, even when similar parsing in the trailer is done earlier.
+As the examples show this error can be reached, even when similar parsing in the trailer is done earlier.
+When the parsing of the cross-reference fails this error is reached (Example 2) or when the Root is missing after reaching [PDF-HUL-75](https://github.com/openpreserve/jhove/wiki/PDF-hul-Messages#pdf-hul-75) the parsing continues until this error.

 * Type: Error Message, Malformed
 * Source location: [PdfModule.java L1568](https://github.com/openpreserve/jhove/blob/integration/jhove-modules/pdf-hul/src/main/java/edu/harvard/hul/ois/jhove/module/PdfModule.java#L1568)